Bladder Health Tips for Teachers

 #6 Prevent dehydration.

-Plenty of people avoid drinking enough water for fear they’ll have to pee more often.
-But the truth is, staying hydrated might actually help you go less!
+Plenty of people think they shouldn’t drink water too often for fear they’ll have to pee more often.
+But the truth is, staying hydrated and regulating your fluid intake might actually help you go less!

 When the body isn’t hydrated properly, urine becomes more concentrated.
 The bladder then gets the strong urge to empty so it can get rid of this extra-strong pee.
 Sipping water slowly throughout the day fills the bladder more slowly and can keep your urine concentration to optimal levels.